TR-1000/trivia-app-backend/README.md

 * PostgreSQL Database
 * Postman API Testing Tool

-To install the project to you to local machine you will need:
+To install the project to you to local machine:
 * [Download](https://github.com/TR-1000/trivia-api/archive/master.zip) project source code and unzip it into a folder location.
 * [Import Maven Project Into Eclipse](https://github.com/TR-1000/trivia-api/blob/master/Import_Maven_Project_Into_Eclipse-Javapapers.pdf)